Citizen Constituency Services

 Hypothesis: If we improve the transparency, speed, and image of our services for new construction, renovations, and business start-ups, then we will see a growth in Mobile’s population through increased competitiveness in the Gulf Coast region.

 Objectives: In our research, we aimed to better understand the needs, desires, perceptions, and experiences of developers in Mobile, from beginner to expert.
 Simultaneously, we will sought to find the correlation between our customers' frustrations and the city's relevant communications, processes, and touchpoints.

 Preliminary Research: Our team conducted twenty six internal research meetings & thirteen inspector ride-alongs (resulting in 96 data points), and took steps to lay a foundation for further research and initiatives moving forward.
 We built relationships with many city employees from front-line inspectors to the leadership team and consolidated several relevant city structures into a new department called Build Mobile.

-Process Mapping: Furthering our understanding of the system as-is, we conducted 3 workshops comprehensibly mapping the process for developing in Mobile, as well as, several follow up meetings to share/refine our process map.
+Process Mapping: Furthering our understanding of the system as-is, we conducted multiple workshops comprehensibly mapping the process for developing in Mobile, as well as, several follow up meetings to share/refine our process map.
 To date we are on the eighth iteration of the map.

 Qualitative User Research: With a solid understanding of how the system works, we were able to formulate a plan to strategically engage our customers.
 We interviewed a broad range of people who use our business and building services.
-Currenty we have conducted and transcribed 25 user interviews resulting in 462 data points.
-To ensure we were capturing our extremes, we de ned key characteristics from our interviewed users, and mapped them on relativity scales.
+We conducted and transcribed over 30+ user interviews resulting in 1000+ data points.
+To ensure we were capturing our extremes, we needed key characteristics from our interviewed users, and mapped them on relativity scales.
 This illuminated any sectors that our initial outreach had not captured and we tacked on several additional interviews to make sure those perspectives were captured.
 The experiences among each persona were largely similar, despite their different touchpoints within the department, which made our final assessments all the more impactful.
 We found that even if we addressed one group’s frustrations, it would have a cascading effect on all the others.